Dynatrace/agent-nodejs/README.md

 Before using this module, please [review the Dynatrace documentation](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms) to make sure that there isn't already a marketplace integration or buildpack available for your platform.

-> Note: This module will be deprecated and supported not later than May, 31<sup>st</sup> 2024.
-Latest supported version of OneAgent will be 1.291.
-For a migration path please refer to the [Deployment](#deployment) section below.

 ## Installation

 * [Sign up for free](https://www.dynatrace.com/trial/) and follow the instructions